 8. Valentia Island, County Kerry – pay a visit to the lighthouse

 Cross the bridge and climb to the top of Valentia Lighthouse for unforgettable views of neighbouring islands and the famous Wild Atlantic Way.
-This island is home to 665 people, could you be the next inhabitant, because we know we would love this in our back garden?
+Valentia Island is home to 665 people and is a must-visit on the Ring of Kerry route and is one of the best things to do in Kerry, could you be the next inhabitant, because we know we would love this in our back garden?